Skip to main content

 Telegram and Viber are not available on the legacy kiosk.

-You can check the home screen to know whether you are using the legacy or the new kiosk:
+Check the physical kiosk page to know whether you are using the legacy or the new kiosk.